Multi-Objective Reinforcement Learning-based Approach for Pressurized Water Reactor Optimization: Results and analysis

-To sum up, for the unconstrained problems with two and three objectives, the PEARL-NdS approach, in particular the \code{crowding}-based one, exacerbates high HV but also $I_C$, and C\_metric surpassing NSGA-III systematically.
+To sum up, for the unconstrained problems with two and three objectives, the PEARL-NdS approach, in particular the \code{crowding}-based one, exacerbates high HV but also $I_C$, and C\_metric surpassing SO systematically, while NSGA-III is the best out of the legacy approaches.
 PEARL-\code{$\epsilon$} may presents high $I_C$, but the solutions found are usually too localized, which resulted in a lower HV.
 PEARL-e always under-performed, and tweaking the $\alpha$ might help improving it.
 However, for real-world application, a practitioner may prefer to limit the amount of tuning, especially for problems encountered for the very first time.
-For all of these reasons, we will pursue the study with PEARL-NdS.
+For all of these reasons, we will pursue the study with PEARL-NdS and NSGA-III.

-On top of that, for engineering problems, many constraints exist, which is the case for the PWR problem as well \cite{seurin2022pwr,seurin2023assessment}.
+On top of that, for engineering problems, many constraints exist, which is the case for the PWR problem as well \cite{seurin2022pwr,seurin2024assessment}.
 The next Section \ref{sec:constrainedbenchmarkproblems} consider the same problems as this section but add three constraints namely, $F_q$, $C_b$, and $Bu_{max}$.